lundybernard/lundybernard.github.io/_posts/2025-09-22-pandera-descriptors.md

 ```

-#### Changes to the Pandera DataClassModel
+### Changes to the Pandera DataClassModel
 I had several goals for improving the Pandera Model interface:
 - Eliminate the need to call `.to_schema()` to populate data attribues.
 - Data attributes like `__fields__` should™ be idempotent, and always provide valid values.
-- Avoid unnecessary computation, only compute the values we need, when we need them.
+- Avoid unnecessary computation, by only computing the values we need, when we need them.

 To accomplish this,
-I added several Descriptor classes to the `DataClassModel`
+I added several Descriptor classes to the `DataClassModel`,
-Update the old `get_` and `to_` class methods, and usage in other class methods
+updated the old `get_` and `to_` class methods, and updated other class methods
 to access the data attributes directly, while preserving the behavior of the API.

 It worked!
 I improved the interface for Pandera's Model class, eliminating a confusing behavior.
 This change to a core component of the package was not disruptive,
-the full test suite passed without modification.
+and the full test suite passed without modification.
-We achieved some marginal performance improvements.
+We also achieved some marginal performance improvements.

-You can read the [full commit in the PR](https://github.com/unionai-oss/pandera/pull/2136/commits/a530024b0c2bf926333413f424f64cadbed3dada)
+You can read the [full commit in the PR](https://github.com/unionai-oss/pandera/pull/2136/commits/a530024b0c2bf926333413f424f64cadbed3dada).
-This is a brief illustration of some of the changes
+This is a brief illustration of some of the changes:
 ```Python
 class _ClassDescriptor:
     def __init__(self):